USB-IF Compliance Updates

 Edge Rate(max) = (3.3V * 0.8)/75e-9 = 35.2V/us

-This measurement is informational for FS and LS.
+This measurement continues to be informational for FS and LS.
 However, this measurement is required for HS.

-The current revision 2.21 of the USBET tool converts the slew rate into an equivalent rise and fall time.
+The current version of the USBET20 tool converts the slew rate into an equivalent rise and fall time.

 Top